Candace Bond: United States ambassador to Trinidad and Tobago

 On March 18, 2022, President Joe Biden nominated Bond to be the next ambassador to Trinidad and Tobago.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on July 28, 2022.
 The committee favorably reported her nomination to the Senate floor on August 3, 2022.
 She was confirmed by the Senate on September 29, 2022.
-On November 15, 2022, she was ceremonially sworn in by Vice President Kamala Harris as ambassador, and she presented her credentials to President of Trinidad and Tobago Paula-Mae Weekes on December 8, 2022.
+On November 15, 2022, she was ceremonially sworn in by Vice President Kamala Harris as ambassador, and she presented her credentials to President Paula-Mae Weekes on December 8, 2022.

 Personal life

 Bond and her husband, Steven McKeever, have two children and live in Los Angeles.
 McKeever works as an attorney.
-Bond's oldest son, Brent McKeever, is a photographer.
+Bond's older son, Brent McKeever, is a photographer.